nrfconnect/sdk-nrf/samples/cellular/modem_shell/README.rst

       mosh:~$ at at_cmd_mode start

 #.
 Disconnect the MoSh terminal.
 #.
-Connect and use `LTE Link Monitor`_ to store the certificates to the modem (default nRF Cloud security tag).
+Connect and use `Cellular Monitor`_  to store the certificates to the modem (default nRF Cloud security tag).

-   See `Managing credentials`_ in the LTE Link Monitor user guide for instructions.
+   See `Managing credentials`_ in the Cellular Monitor user guide for instructions.
 #.
 Reconnect the MoSh terminal and press ``ctrl-x`` and ``ctrl-q`` to exit the AT command mode.
 #.
 Set the modem to normal mode to activate LTE: